samanthaccole243/AutomaticPlantWaterer/index.md

 <img width="332" alt="image" src="https://github.com/samanthaccole243/AutomaticPlantWaterer/assets/89661904/dafadd62-3ba3-4ff1-989e-48d2876453e0">

 We initally decided how we wanted the program to run from a user standpoint, aka what we wanted the screens to look like.
 This lead us to design our code as detailed above.
+A very early drawing of our screen idea can be seen beneath the code section in he "Additional photos" section.

 The next design Section concerns hardware.